jaferrando/yt_live_stream_split/README.md

 ## merge.ps1

 To merge video and audio run the `merge.ps1` script from a Windows PowerShell command line witht the `-file` parameter indicating the `.mp4` file name.
-This only needs to be done for non-progressive videos, if the `yt.py` script produced separate `.mp4` and `.mp3` files it will try to run this script automatically.
+This only needs to be done for non-progressive videos, if the `yt.py` script produced separate `.mp4` and `.mp3` files it will try to run this script automatically; so you won't usually need to run this script manually.

 ```
 ./merge.ps1 -file yt-video-test.mp4